Air Fryer Sweet Potatoes {Vegan, Paleo, Whole30}

 As an Amazon Associate, I earn from qualifying purchases.

-Everyone loves a fast meal without a lot of fuss, and these baked sweet potatoes don’t disappoint!
+Everyone loves a fast meal without a lot of fuss, and these crispy baked sweet potatoes in the air fryer won’t disappoint!

-Just like my Crispy Baked Potatoes (aka the world’s second-best baked potatoes) or Chicken Gyro Instant Pot Sweet Potatoes, these air fryer sweet potatoes are simple, hearty, and a great base for a healthy dinner.
+Just like my crispy baked potatoes (aka the world’s second-best baked potatoes) this baked sweet potato recipe is simple, hearty, and a great base for a tasty dinner.

 How Long Does it Take to Cook a Sweet Potato in the Air Fryer?

-I have a 3.6 quart Power XL air fryer and it only took 37 minutes at 370 degrees F. Each model might cook the potatoes a bit differently, so test your spuds at 30 minutes by sticking a sharp knife into the center.
+Each model/brand might cook the potatoes a bit differently, so test your spuds at 30 minutes by sticking a sharp knife into the center.

 The skin should be crispy and browned and the inside should be perfectly soft and fluffy.

-Top your potato with your favorite toppings – butter, cinnamon and sugar, Crispy Fried Onions, Sweet Potatoes Fries Dipping Sauce, shredded chicken (mixed with Paleo BBQ Sauce), bacon (Air Fryer Bacon and How to Bake Bacon in the Oven) or a big ol’ scoop of white beans and shredded cabbage.
+Top your potato with your favorite toppings – butter, cinnamon, and sugar, Crispy Fried Onions, Sweet Potatoes Fries Dipping Sauce, Chipotle Sauce, Gluten-Free Cheese Sauce, shredded chicken (mixed with Sugar-Free Barbeque Sauce), Air Fryer Bacon, or a big ol’ scoop of white beans and shredded cabbage.

 - Sweet potatoes make a great meal prep item.
 Fully bake ahead of time and reheat in the microwave or air fryer.